Soforce/vlocity-ex-samples/om-use-flow/README.md

 vlocity -job project.yaml packDeploy -u {VDOAlias}
 ```
 5. You also can deploy the [tutorial-init](../tutorial-init/datapacks/tutorial-init.json) datapack to install sample product catalogs to help you run the tutorial.
 You can reference [Deploy "tutorial-init" datapack](https://github.com/Soforce/vlocity-ex-tutorials/tree/master/tutorial-init#deploy-tutorial-init-datapack) for details.

+## Execute the Tutorial
+1. Create an Order and add **Ethernet Internet Access** and **User Network Interface** products
+2. Set the ReliesOnItemId__c on the **Ethernet Internet Access** to the Id of **User Network Interface** OLI to establish the relies on relationship.
+3. Decompose and submit the Order to OM
+4. Check the "Relies On" attribute of "EVC CFS" to see if it matches to the "ReliesOnItemId__c" field of the Ethernet Internet Access OLI.